leonardoanalista/facilmock/README.md

 Note I am using [supertest](https://github.com/tj/supertest) to perform the request against `facilmock`

-Don't forget if you are dealing with cross domain services, you may be interested in those lines too:
+Don't forget: if you are dealing with cross domain services calls, you may be interested in those lines too:
 ```js
 app.all('/*', function(req, res, next) {
   res.header("Access-Control-Allow-Origin", "*");